hjalmar/svelte-standalone-router/README.md

 <RouterComponent />
 ```

-Enable sirv for SPA with the flag '--single'
+Enable sirv for SPA with the flag `--single`
 ```js
 "start": "sirv public --single"
 ```